giantswarm/docs/src/content/ui-api/management-api/credentials/index.md

 last_review_date: 2021-11-02
 user_questions:
   - How can I provide AWS identity details to use with my workload clusters?
-  - How can I provide azure identity details to use with my workload clusters?
+  - How can I provide Azure identity details to use with my workload clusters?
   - How can I set cloud provider credentials via the Management API?
 ---